The number of Albertans spending money on renovations for their existing homes and recreational properties is on the rise.

 However, he says there are also more MLS® System sales this year compared with a year ago and that will tend to drive renovation spending.
 In addition, employment growth has improved, suggesting that renovation spending will be higher this year than last year.

-A poll by Ipsos, conducted for BDO Canada Limited, found that many Canadians are making financial sacrifices to complete home renovations
+A poll by Ipsos, conducted for BDO Canada Limited, found that many Canadians are making financial sacrifices to complete home renovations this summer.

 As a result of their planned renovations, nearly one-quarter of poll respondents say they are not paying down debt as fast as they should be, 25 per cent aren’t saving enough for emergencies, and 21 per cent are not saving enough for retirement as they focus on renovating their home.